-Several people ask me “What site (or course) do you learned programming?”, the answer is clear, none.
+Several people ask me “What site (or course) did you learn programming?”, the answer is clear, no one.

-I’m in a hurry when I want to learn something new, and I was an objecting in my mind when I was 13 years old, build a complex Google Chrome extension, which several people could use, so I started to build the DescicloApp, an Google Chrome extension to the Uncyclopedia portuguese version, aiming to facilitate the article creation, in its first version was nothing than a basic links, but you need to start with a simple thing if you want to create something big.
+I’m in a hurry when I want to learn something new, and I had an objective in my mind when I was 13 years old, build a complex Google Chrome extension, which several people could use, so I started to build DescicloApp, a Google Chrome extension to the Uncyclopedia portuguese version, aiming to facilitate the article creation, in the first version its was nothing more than basic links, but you need to start with something simple if you want to create something big.

-I build it in a little more than one week, before it I did build Google Chrome themes and other simple extensions, so I knew the Chrome extension structure, I never really liked Hello Worlds (most simple thing to do with something in programming), so I saw the Pixlr extension style and liked it (apparently the extension that I use isn’t in the Web Store anymore), then I found a way to copy it’s source code and started to remove any code that I don’t want, I can say that I learn programming doing this in several projects, downloading a source code and removing anything that I don’t want, remaining just what I need, but always verifying if still working, if not it’s just use the old friend CTRL+Z (when I gave programming tips for someone I usually say that the ; (semicolon) is the greatest enemy of them hahaha)
+I had build it in just a few days, before it I had build some Google Chrome themes and other simple extensions, so I knew the Chrome extension structure, I have never really liked Hello Worlds (most simple thing to do with something in programming), so I saw the Pixlr extension style and liked it (apparently the extension that I used isn’t on the Web Store anymore), then I found a way to copy its source code and started to remove any code that I didn’t need, I can say that I learned programming doing this in several projects: downloading a source code and removing anything that I didn’t need, remaining just what I need, but always verifying if still working, if not it’s just use the old friend CTRL+Z (when I give programming tips for someone I usually say that the ; (semicolon) is the greatest enemy of them hahaha).

-Was basically in that way that I learned programming, learning in that way requires a lot of free time, but from my 13 years old to my 18 years old I pratically just go to the school, the rest was was free time that I used in Wikipedia to learn computing history and study programming (in my teenager I never be a fan of games, animes, series, etc, I just wanted to learn about computing).
+It was basically in that way I learned programming, learning in that way requires a lot of free time, but from my 13 years old to my 18 years old I practically just went to the school, so I had a lot of free time that I used on Wikipedia to learn computing history and study programming (in my teenager I have never be a fan of games, animes, series, etc, I just wanted to learn about computing).

-although I think it was a little for what I know, but is accept or become unemployed hahaha and I’m very proud for what I do, until today I lose myself in Wikipedia reading about important people of computing, softwares and programming languages, and I try to pass my weekends (now I work and I do college, no free time) trying to do my own projects, or programming objectives, I learned and continue to learn in that way, have an objective, start, research, test, conclude, or if don’t know how to start, just copy open source thing and remove what you don’t want hahaha.
+When I was 19 years old I got my first job, I earned an full programmer Brazilian salary and I’m very proud for what I do, until today I lose myself in Wikipedia reading about important people of computing, softwares and programming languages, and I try to pass my weekends (now I work and I do college, no free time) trying to do my own projects, or programming objectives, I learned and continue to learn in that way, have an objective, start, research, test, conclude, or if don’t know how to start, just copy open source thing and remove what you don’t want hahaha.

-In my CV was HTML and Java courses, but I started to learn years before, I can say that the HTML course I just learned how to create tables, and in the Java cource I learned… nothing (becausa I already know all the content), I just do to have it in my CV, in courses I learned PHP and C#, that last I learned in a presencial course that I earn from the proper Microsft (the test to earn was just answer question about its products and programming logic, the first I knew a lot thanks to the time in Wikipedia hahaha).
+In my CV was HTML and Java courses, but I started to learn years before, I can say that the HTML course I just learned how to create tables, and in the Java course I learned… nothing (because I already knew all the content), I just did it to have it in my CV, in courses I learned PHP and C#, that last I learned in a classroom course that I earned from Microsoft (the test to earn was just to answer question about its products and programming logic, the first I knew a lot thanks to the time I spent in Wikipedia hahaha).

 |label||Tags: aprendizado, código, conhecimento, emprego, programação|